 Examines the ways humans experience sound and how perceptions and technologies of sound emerge from cultural, economic, and historical worlds.
 Consider how the sound/noise boundary has been imagined, created, and modeled across sociocultural and scientific contexts.
 Learn how environmental, linguistic, and musical sounds are construed cross-culturally as well as the rise of telephony, architectural acoustics, sound recording, and the globalized travel of these technologies.
 Questions of sound ownership, property, authorship, and copyright in the digital age are also addressed.

 This class has no prerequisites.

-STS.065J will be offered this semester (Spring 2018).
-It is instructed by S. Helmreich.
+STS.065J will not be offered this semester.
+It will be available in the Spring semester, and will be instructed by S. Helmreich.